bismuthfoundation/hypernode/doc/commands.md

 The current height status of a chain.
 Embeds current height as well as metrics about the variety of the chain (number of uniques sources and forgers)

+## blockinfo
+id 11 - wip
+Ask info for a specific block height.
+Question comes with an int32, answer with a height

+## blocksync
+id 12 - wip
+Ask info for a list of blocks starting with the given one.
+Question comes with an int32, answer with block(s)

+## roundblocks
+id 13 - wip
+Ask the full block data for a given round.
+Question comes with an int32, answer with block(s)

 # Command flow

 Each node has a server, responding to requests, and some clients, initiating requests.